UCR-Research-Computing/UCR-Research-Computing.github.io/pages/about.md

 ## Compute Resources
 - Ursa Major: Campus-wide GCP subscription for cloud computing.
 - High-Performance Computing Center (HPCC): For compute-intensive tasks.
-- Specialized clusters for diverse research needs.
+- Specialized clusters for diverse research needs..

 ## Research Storage
 Offering a range of cloud-based and high-performance computing storage solutions to meet the diverse needs of our research community.